Share Excel Workbook (Table of Contents)

 If you click on Share Workbook and show the error message, you need to change some of the settings.

 - Trust Center > Trust Centre Settings.

 - Click on Privacy Options > Uncheck ” Remove personal information from file properties on save “

 Concept of controlling history changes in Workbook

-If you want to share Excel Workbook and have control over changes history you can protect and share the workbook.
+If you want to share the Excel Workbook and control changes history, you can protect and share the workbook.
 Find the below steps to apply this function.

 Step 1: Go to the Review Tab.

 Step 3: It will open the dialog box.
 Click on the dialog box and enter your password.